 “This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Assume your dog notices a child.
 Your dog may turn away from the kid, but he will keep his gaze fixed on the child to see what happens.
-It’s the canine equivalent of the side-eye.
+This gesture is the canine equivalent of the side-eye.

 When a dog exhibits whale eye, he is hoping you will notice and understand the message he is giving.
 He expects you to take steps to fix whatever is wrong.
 If you can identify the problem, this is always the best course of action.